pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ## Key advantange and disadvantage of MCMC
 The main disadvantage of MCMC is also its main advantage: in MCMC samples are not uncorrelated, which means that while we are more likely to sample more around samples that have a high-probability of being in the target distribution, the downside is that we may get a biased or incomplete estimate for the target distribution, since our sampling is no longer exactly random and thus may not be representative of the distribution it is drawn from.

+## MCMC vs. multimodal distributions
+Multimodal distributions where the modes barely overlap typically pose difficulties to MCMC algorithms.
+This is because exploring them fully requires entering and passing through a region of low probability density which, by the very nature of MCMC, is a rare event (reference: [_Training BNNs with HMC_ from **janosh.dev**](https://janosh.dev/posts/hmc-bnn)).
+Hamiltonian Monte Carlo (HMC) (see: ["MCMC METHOD 2: Hamiltonian Monte Carlo (HMC)](#mcmc-method-2-hamiltonian-monte-carlo-hmc)) is a class of MCMC methods that aims to overcome this problem.

 ## Key points
 - MCMC can be _potentially_ more efficient, but is not necessarily so